KTRayudu/DPM_Project_Person_count_in_vedio/README.md

 Weekly Plan

-Week1 :Working on basic code, data gathering
+Week1 :Working on basic code like FPS caluclating, data gathering and basic website.

 Week2:working on the complete code in python.